 Sierra Leone Telegraph: 22 March 2015

-Speaking to APC party faithful during a rally at the party’s office in Freetown, the newly coronated vice president Foh (Photo: Left, with his Chinese benefactor), told party officials to be patient, and that their rewards will soon come.
+Speaking to APC party faithful at a rally in the party’s office in Freetown, the newly coronated vice president Foh told party officials to be patient, and that their rewards will soon come.

 He spoke about how APC rewards loyalty, but said nothing about how – if at all, he would help fight Ebola, bring poverty to an end, create jobs for the youths, improve sanitation and health.

 Is Foh employed to serve the people of Sierra Leone?
 No. ‘I am here to serve president Koroma, and this is payback time for loyalty’, he said.

 The people of Sierra Leone are starting a new week in a country, whose controversially appointed vice president Victor Bockarie Foh, is believed to be carrying a much more bigger corruption baggage, than all of the unscrupulous ministers in the Koroma government put together.

 And this sad reality is destined to further damage Sierra Leone’s already battered image globally.